robenkleene/design-references/after-effects/after-effects.md

 ## Previews & RAM

 The green line is the RAM preview.
 The blue line is the disk cache.
-You can adjust the preview resolution under the preview, e.g., change "Full" to "Half" or "Quarter".
+You can adjust the preview resolution under the preview, e.g., change `Full`  to `Half` or `Quarter`.

 - `⌃⌫` / "Edit" -> "Purge" -> "All Memory": Delete the RAM cache